bineesh-n/phpsimplecms/README.md

 ----------------------------------------------------------------------------------------

-I applied some security methods to protect project from hackers.
+I applied some security methods to protect server from hackers.